 A century after railroads industrialized America's nooks and crannies, the industry is frequently discovering territory in court.
-Measure noise levels to which he was exposed at work in a timely fashion;

 Two railroad companies were tagged with lawsuits last week in Madison County Circuit Court under the Federal Employers’ Liability Act (FELA).